-- When you need a bit more help, we have a full-service landscape design and installation department skilled in services from plantings and retaining walls and more.
+When you need more help, we have a full-service landscape design and installation department skilled in services from plantings and retaining walls.

 Absolutely!
 We are happy to help you find the perfect plant for your space.

-- If you would like someone to install your project for you, we have a full-service landscape design and installation department who can give ideas and advice for planting, outdoor rooms and more.
+If you want someone to install your project for you, we have a full-service landscape design and installation department that can give ideas and advice for planting, outdoor rooms, and more.